bardashevich-matvei/Testtask-for-HiTechSolutions/README.md

     }]
 }
 ```
 The "operation" field determines whether the selection will be strict or not. “and” is strict, “or” is non-strict.
-By default the selection is non-strict
+By default the selection is non-strict.
+Each field is optional.
+By default "limit"=10, "offset"=0 and "operation"=or

 - GET get all movies with pagination
   api/movies?limit=5&offset=0